microsoft/hat/README.md

 # HAT file format

-HAT is a format for distributing compiled libraries of functions in the C/C++ programming languages.
-HAT stands for "h-file Annotated with Toml", and implies that we decorate standard C/C++ header files with useful metadata in the TOML markup language.
+HAT is a format for distributing compiled libraries of functions in the C programming languages.
+HAT stands for "h-file Annotated with Toml", and implies that we decorate standard C header files with useful metadata in the [TOML](https://toml.io/) markup language.

 A function library in the HAT format typically includes one `.lib` file and one or more `.hat` files.
 The `.lib` file contains all the compiled object code that implements the functions in the library.
-Each of the `.hat` files contains a combination of standard C/C++ function declarations (like a typical C/C++ `.h` file) and metadata in the TOML markup language.
+Each of the `.hat` files contains a combination of standard C function declarations (like a typical C `.h` file) and metadata in the TOML markup language.

 The metadata that accompanies each function describes how it should be called and how it was implemented.
 The metadata is intended to be human-readable, providing structured and systematic documentation, as well as machine-readable, allowing downstream tools to examine the library contents.

-Each `.hat` file has the convenient property that it is simultaneously a valid C/C++ h-file and a valid TOML file.
+Each `.hat` file has the convenient property that it is simultaneously a valid C h-file and a valid TOML file.
 We accomplish this using a technique we call *the hat trick*, which is explained below.
-Namely, a standard C/C++ compiler will ignore the TOML metadata and see the file as a standard `.h` file, while a TOML parser will understand the entire file as a valid TOML file.
+Namely, a standard C compiler will ignore the TOML metadata and see the file as a standard `.h` file, while a TOML parser will understand the entire file as a valid TOML file.

 # What problem does the HAT format attempt to solve?

-C/C++ are among the most popular programming languages, and the low-level control offered by C/C++ make them especially attractive for performance-critical applications.
-However, C/C++ also come with serious shortcomings compared to other programming languages.
-One of these shortcomings is that C/C++ libraries are typically opaque and lack mechanisms for systematic documentation and introspection.

-This idea is best explained with an example.
+C is among the most popular programming languages, but it also has some serious shortcomings compared to other programming languages.
+One of those is that C libraries are typically opaque and lack mechanisms for systematic documentation and introspection.
+This is best explained with an example.
 Say that we implement a function in C that performs a highly-optimized in-place column-wise normalization of a 10x10 matrix.
 Namely, the function takes a 10x10 matrix `A` and divides each column by the Euclidean norm of that column.
 A highly-optimized implementation of this function would take advantage of the target computer's specific hardware properties, such as the structure of its cache hierarchy, its multiple CPU cores, or perhaps even the presence of GPU cores.
 The declaration of this function in the h-file would look something like this:
 ```
 void normalize(float* A);
 ```